MicroBahner/MobaTools/README.md

 | v2.0.0beta  | not released yet | the various functionality can be included separately

 From this version on, the functionaity of stepper, servo or softled can be included seperately.
-This safes flash space if not all of the functionality is needed
+This saves flash space if not all of the functionality is needed

 | include | related function
 | ------- |  ------------  |